ve2caz/dev-env-macos/README.md

 > Instructions and scripts allowing for the management of development environments on OSX

+## Before you begin

+- Installing, updating or removing software is an administrative task and as such should be performed using an account with elevated privileges i.e. a member of the admin group
+- Development is NOT an administrative task and as such should be performed using and account with lowered privileges i.e. a member of the staff group

 ## Install XCode

 > *[Xcode is an integrated development environment (IDE) for macOS containing a suite of software development tools developed by Apple for developing software for macOS, iOS, watchOS, and tvOS.](https://en.wikipedia.org/wiki/Xcode)*